 - Stock up on the skincare products you need!
 Try Mustela Soothing Moisturizing Balm, specially formulated to relieve itching sensations caused by pregnancy.
 And use our Stretch Marks Cream or Oil to ensure smooth, glamorous skin before and after giving birth.

 - Go on your babymoon!
 A babymoon is a pre-baby vacation for you and your partner.
 It’s a great way to spend time together before the later stages of your pregnancy make travel difficult.
+If you hit the beach, bring lots of sunscreen and learn about sunbathing with a bun in the oven.

 - Continue taking care of your body.
 This includes eating healthy, drinking water, and exercising regularly.